GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - `toneMapping` with `exposure` and `envMapIntensity`
     - scene background `backBlurriness` and `backIntensity`
     - this will also disable/enable the gradient background `G` button and background color control
-- JSON viewers support three.js and assimp JS / JSON formats with limitations:
+- JSON viewers support three.js and assimp JS and/or JSON formats with some limitations:
   - JSON Viewer is currently using r167 of three.js and cannot open legacy formats
   - JSON Legacy viewer is using r111 of three.js to support legacy THREE.Geometry:
     - It is using 4 loaders: ObjectLoader, BufferGeometryLoader, LegacyJSONLoader and AssimpJSONLoader